puritys/lightHttp/README.md

 </pre>

-Using lightHttp library on browser
+Using lightHttp library on client side browser
 =================================

 lightHttp library also support any browser in the world to quickly and easily make a ajax, pjax, jsonp.

+There are two minified JavaScript files with lightHttp function  you can use.

+One is the "lightHttp.min.js", this file include the promise functions.
+The flaw of this file is it need 24 KB.

+Another one is the "lightHttp-simple.min.js", this file do not include the promise function so it's file size has only 5 KB.

 AJAX (GET)
 ----------